 In addition, please switch your mobile phone to silent, refrain from answering calls during the lesson, and keep any other children with you as quiet and occupied as possible.
 This policy is in place to ensure you are never denied access to your child, whilst maintaining a focused learning environment for both children and teachers.

 Put very simply, we won’t encourage or teach your child to look, dress, or dance like an adult.
-We extend this approach to our performance season: makeup is minimal if used at all, costumes meet an appropriate level of dress for children, and our choreography is created to match the age of the students performing it.
+We extend this approach to our performance season: makeup is minimal if used at all, costumes meet an appropriate level of dress for children and, our choreography and music selection is appropriate to the age of the children performing it.

-Many dance schools compete in eisteddfods: dance competitions where dancers are judged on their performance, costumes, hair, makeup, etc. Dance Northside recognises that competition has value in particular contexts – we just don’t believe it has a place in the arts.
+Many dance schools compete in eisteddfods or 'comps' - dance competitions where dancers are rated on their performance, costumes, hair, makeup, etc. Dance Northside recognises that competition has value – we just don’t believe it has a place in the arts.
 Therefore, we do not compete in eisteddfods.
-Instead, the Dance Northside Performance Team showcases routines at community events around Canberra, such as Floriade and school fetes.
-It challenges and provides performance opportunities for our advanced dancers, while focusing on personal growth and staying true to our values of kindness, respect, community.
+Instead, our Performance Team showcases routines at community events around Canberra, such as Floriade, Relay for Life, Sporting Events and school fetes.
+This challenges and provides performance opportunities for our advanced dancers, while focusing on personal growth and staying true to our values.

-Included in the Dance Northside terms and conditions is a photographic consent section.
+Included in our enrolment and trial form is a photographic consent toggle.
 There is absolutely no obligation to grant Dance Northside permission to use photographs of your child for promotional purposes (eg. on the Dance Northside website, Instagram and Facebook page).
-You are welcome to take a photo of your child in their dancing outfit before or after class, but sadly, we can’t allow you to take photos of your child during class out of consideration for the privacy of other students.
+You are welcome to take a photo of your child in their dancing outfit before or after class but, we can’t allow you to take photos or video of your child during class, to maintain privacy of other students.

 Yes, we have a lost property box at the studio.
 If you have misplaced something, let one of our staff know so they can check whether it’s been found and handed in.
 Please note that any unclaimed items are donated to charity at the end of each term.